Research that Matters Podcast

 Professor Kerry London

-Professor Kerry London joined Torrens University Australia as Pro Vice Chancellor (Research) in September 2020.
+Professor Kerry London joined Torrens University Australia as Deputy Vice-Chancellor (Research) in September 2020.
 With extensive experience in senior leadership roles across Australian universities, Professor London is a prolific researcher and an international leader in her research field of the built environment, design collaboration, project management, technology adoption, ethics, supply chain economics and internationalisation.
 She has authored 200+ peer review publications and was the first female Professor of Construction Project Management in Australia in 2008.

 Professor Ros Cameron